Welcome to the Plymouth Pathology Department

 Passwords to pathology computer systems are available from the relevant Systems Manager, for those who have a valid reason to access test results.

-Laboratory consumables, for example blood vacutainer tubes, specimen containers, specimen bags and labels are available from the Pathology Stores, located within the General Stores on Level 2 at Derriford.
+Laboratory consumables, for example blood vacutainer tubes, specimen containers, specimen bags and labels are available from the Pathology Stores, located within the Pathology stores at UHP Estover.

 Supplies are sent out on receipt of the appropriate requisition form; telephone orders are only accepted for urgent items.
 Many items have a short shelf-life so please do not over-order.

-Please note the following are issued by the Combined Laboratory (Tel 792289) not Stores, and come complete with instructions
+Please note the following are issued by the Combined Laboratory (Tel 433217, option 7) not Stores, and come complete with instructions